milos-p-lab/VB6-on-Windows-11/README.md

 3. Follow the prompts; all required files will be extracted and configured automatically.
 4. After installation, launch VB6 from the desktop shortcut, which is created automatically by the installer for your convenience.

-> ✅ The environment is portable and doesn't interfere with existing development tools.

 ✅ Tested successfully on:

 - **Windows 11 (23H2, 24H2)**